Training at home is no longer a lonely winter slog as wireless-connected home trainers and apps let you race against riders all over the world.

 The Tacx Flux S Smart is a fully-fledged smart direct drive trainer that you can pick up for not much more than £500; that's half the price smart trainers were costing a few years back.
 It's simple to set up and can simluate a maximum resistance of 1,500W and a climb of up to 10%.
 That's not up there with the big guns but it's fine for most training.
 The new version has clearance for a long-arm derailleur so you can use your gravel bike or MTB.

-If you can't stomach the £1,000+ price tags associated with the likes of the Elite Drivo, Wahoo Kickr and Tacx Neo then the Elite Direto is the next step down, and offers much of the performance at a lower price point.
-It's smooth and accurate, giving dependable power numbers.
+If you can't stomach the £1,000+ price tags associated with many direct-drive trainers then the Elite Direto is the next step down.
+Based on the performance of the original Direto it should offer much of the performance at a lower price point.

 The Zumo sits below the Suito in Elite's range.
 It's not quite as powerful, and it doesn't come with a cassette, but it's still a good training aid and one of only a few direct drive smart trainers you can pick up for less than £500.
 Currently it's only available in Halfords stores, and unlike just about every other smart trainer out there it's not currently marked out of stock … though it's not available for delivery either.
 Sorry.